CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 Now, we are going to put the `AlertDialogContent` in to another file, just the trigger will remain on there because it is needed for it to function.

+### Upsert Dialog

+Edit will have a similar approach from the create new product button, the only difference is that the inputs are going to initialize populated.

+To prevent the repetition of components, we'll add another component named upsert-product-dialog.

+We'll now move all the dialog content to the upsert dialog, only keeping on the create-button the state to handle the open state, the trigger, and now, because the content will be reused, another component was created for it.

+Now, even though we separated the form from the dialog, one thing we was doing, is whenever we finished the add/update the dialog would close, so we need to pass the dialog state as a property